momentmuse/authenticate-it/README.md

 ## Extra Credit

-- At the moment, all routes are being displayed on the client-side (register, login, profile, logout) regardless of whether the user is authenticated or not.
-Add conditional protected routes to prevent an authenticated user from seeing the 'register' and 'login' routes, and a non-authenticated user from seeing the 'profile' and 'logout' routes.
-Observe how with SPAs, client-side routing and server-side routing are decoupled.

 - Note that by default, `express-session` saves the session in an in-memory store.
 This is only approriate for development environments and deployed applications should use session store like `connect-redis` or a separate database.
 Try to refactor your server to persist sessions in a [session store](https://www.npmjs.com/package/express-session#compatible-session-stores). 🥞